lpouillo/vm5k/source/userguide.rst

 It will retrieve the hosts that you have, deploy and configure it, and finally distribute the VM on them.

-Using an topology file
+Using a topology file
 ----------------------

-To have the finest control on the deployment, you can use an input file that described the topology and VM characteristics::
+To have the finest control on the deployment topology, you can use an input file that described the topology and VM characteristics::

  vm5k -i topology_file.xml -w 6:00:00